xatusbetazx17/Universal-Auto-Adapting-Motor-System/README.md

 Below is the complete Arduino-style source code.
 Copy this into a file like `main.ino` or `AutoAdaptMotor.ino` in your Arduino IDE or similar environment.
 ~~~
 /************************************************************
- *  Universal Auto-Adapting Motor System (Enhanced Humor Edition)
+ *  Universal Auto-Adapting Motor System (More Realistic Edition)
- *  ---------------------------------------------------------
+ *  -------------------------------------------------------------
  *  This Arduino-style sketch adds:
- *    - Temperature monitoring (avoid meltdown or antimatter creation)
+ *    1) Temperature monitoring (to reduce power on overheating)
- *    - Flagellar motor mode (for extended or deep-space missions)
- *    - Near-100% nuclear energy optimization (theoretical)
- *    - Nanobot auto-repair system
+ *    2) Optimal power usage routines for nuclear battery
+ *    3) Self-diagnostics / maintenance checks (placeholders)
+ *    4) PID-based speed control with load classification
+ *    5) Shape-memory alloy reconfiguration (optional)
+ *    6) Low-power mode for power saving
  *
- *  NOTE: All references to black holes, FTL travel, or antimatter
- *        are fictional.
-For real hardware, consider known physics!
+ *  DISCLAIMER:
+ *   - In reality, advanced nuclear batteries, self-repair,
+ *     and meltdown prevention are complex, heavily regulated topics.
+ *   - This code is provided as a conceptual template.
+ *   - Adapt pinouts, sensor readings, hardware drivers, etc.,
+ *     for your specific system.
  ************************************************************/

 // ======================== CONFIG & INCLUDES ========================
-//#define USE_SERVO  // Uncomment if using a standard/continuous servo
+//#define USE_SERVO    // Uncomment if using a standard or continuous servo
-#define USE_BLDCTYPE  // Comment if using a servo
+#define USE_BLDCTYPE  // Comment out if using a servo

 #ifdef USE_SERVO
   #include <Servo.h>
 #endif

-// Load thresholds (in Amps)
+// Thresholds
-#define SMALL_LOAD_THRESHOLD     5.0f
+#define SMALL_LOAD_THRESHOLD     5.0f   // Example in Amps
 #define MEDIUM_LOAD_THRESHOLD    50.0f

 // Example pins